Dissolved Oxygen & Delaware River Water Quality

 How much is this going to cost?

-To build and indefinitely operate the treatment technologies necessary to meet the level of ammonia removal required by the EPA’s proposed regulation, PWD estimates $3.6 billion in capital costs and annual operation and maintenance costs of $36 million per year.
+To build and indefinitely operate the treatment technologies necessary to meet the level of ammonia removal required by the EPA’s new regulation, PWD estimates $3.6 billion in capital costs and annual operation and maintenance costs of $36 million per year.

-PWD estimates the EPA’s proposed regulation will cost customers an additional $22.17 per month on water bills—not $1.50 per month as calculated by the EPA.
+PWD estimates the EPA’s regulation will cost customers an additional $22.17 per month on water bills—not $1.50 per month as calculated by the EPA.
 That amounts to more than $265 per year in new costs for PWD customers.

-The EPA affordability assessment of Philadelphia is deeply flawed and does not correctly forecast the increased financial burden of the proposed rule.
+The EPA affordability assessment for Philadelphia is deeply flawed and does not correctly forecast the increased financial burden of the new rule.
 EPA’s cost of compliance estimate is $2.5 billion less than PWD’s estimate.
 This is due to discrepancies between the EPA Economic Analysis assumptions and PWD’s own understanding of its facilities, costs, operations, and billing practices.
+For example, EPA incorrectly calculates its estimate of the residential share of wastewater costs.
+The EPA estimate is 15%, while PWD estimates the residential share of wastewater costs is 51.6%.
+PWD reached this estimate based on its FY24 cost of service analysis.
+For more detail, see comments 22-32 in the PWD Comments on Draft EPA Rulemaking document submitted to the EPA.

 In the 2022 federal fiscal year, the BIL allocated $240 million to Pennsylvania for wastewater, water, and water quality projects.
 Of that $240 million, $74.2 million was designated for Clean Water Act related projects across Pennsylvania.
 It is not realistic to assume that PWD would obtain all of Pennsylvania’s wastewater funding from the BIL for all five years.
 Even if that assumption were true, such funds would only pay for 10.3% of the funding needed.
 PWD is recommending that the EPA work with Congress and other stakeholders to ensure adequate funding is made available for this rulemaking to be more affordable for PWD ratepayers, particularly those residing in environmental justice communities.